MEET THE Defend TEAM

 Louise Southern, Board Member

-I hold a PhD in Curriculum and Instruction from North Carolina State University and I am a Board Certified and Licensed Behavior Analyst.
+I hold a PhD in Curriculum and Instruction from North Carolina State University and I am a Licensed and Board Certified Behavior Analyst.
 Since 1998, I have worked with children and adults with socio-behavioral and learning differences in educational, clinical and community settings.
-I currently serve as the Associate Clinical Director for the Autism Society of North Carolina, the largest and oldest non-profit in the state that specifically supports the autism community.
-I provide direct intervention and consultation to families and professionals, and I deliver conference presentations, workshops and ongoing coaching to school systems, service providers, and other stakeholder groups across the state.
-Professional focal areas include equity in education and behavioral intervention, culturally responsive and trauma-informed practices, and scaling up the implementation of evidence-based practices across schools and services systems.
+I provide consultation and coaching to school systems, service providers, and other stakeholder groups, and deliver conference presentations and workshops to thousands of participants each year.
+Professional focal areas include equity in education and behavioral intervention, supporting neurodiverse children and their caregivers in foster care and post-adoptive contexts, culturally responsive and trauma-informed practices, and scaling up the implementation of evidence-based practices across schools and services systems.

 DTF@defendthefatherless.org